Electrovirus/Griffin/README.md

-DBTeam-bot
+A simple edit on dbteam bot by @Electrovirus
 ============

-A Telegram Bot based on plugins using [tg](https://github.com/vysheng/tg).
+dbteam:A telegram bot based on lua developed by dbteam

 Bot Commands
 ------------